robindotis/contented/pages/docs.md

 ## Why Contented🕸?

-Note: Base on this: https://docs.bearblog.dev/

 > Let a hundred blogging tools bloom; let a hundred schools of thought blog.
 >
 > -- With apologies to <cite>[Mao Zedong](https://en.wikipedia.org/wiki/Hundred_Flowers_Campaign)</cite>

 The idea behind ***Contented*** 🕸 is to encourage building, hosting and managing independent blogs over the use one of the common blogging services.
+In the spirit of the [IndieWeb](https://indieweb.org/).

 Why yet another blogging tool?
 The more independent tools there are, the more means of expression we have and the more ways of thinking are encouraged.

 ***Contented*** 🕸 is not a service.
 It is a straightforward tool for creating a website.
-It is not a one click tool, yet no coding knowledge is needed to put content online using ***Contented***🕸.
-The instructions make heavy use of GitThere is a basic procedure to follow, using GitHub, in order to get started.
-Instructions are provided and are aimed at those with no prior experience of creating websites or using GitHub.
-A new website can be online in a couple of minutes following the instructions.
+It is not a one click install tool, yet no coding knowledge is needed to put content online using ***Contented***🕸.
+The instructions make heavy use of GitHub, in order to get started.
+They are aimed at those with no prior experience of creating websites or using GitHub.
+A new website can be online within a couple of minutes by following the instructions.

 It helps if you are willing to play around a bit and explore the tool.
 If this is you, [keep reading](#table-of-contents), if not, these alternative independent online blogging services are highly recommended: